 Flipping your screen function is used in many scenarios for instance when convertible laptops need screen rotation when it’s converted from laptop to tablet or vice versa.

 There can be a scenario where a normal user accidentally pressed some keys on the keyboard resulting in the screen view being changed.
 And, they have no clue how to revert back the changes or any kid playing with the keyboard and the screen view got flipped.
 Any funny situation can arise.

-It also comes in handy when systems which are built at Airport Departure or Arrival Boards.
+It also comes in handy when systems are built at Airport Departure or Arrival Boards.
 This feature is greatly used by developers using extra monitor view code.
-Here, it is more preferable to view the code by changing screen orientation to portrait.
+Here, it is preferable to view the code by changing screen orientation to portrait.

-Flipping screen can also be used to pull interesting light-hearted pranks on friends or family.
+A flipping screen can also be used to pull interesting light-hearted pranks on friends or family.
 Another aspect where screen flipping comes into play is when not-so-tech-savvy people are stuck on default rotation rather than a preferable one.
 This feature also helps to some extent the disabled people for optimal use of the system.